 Another feature that makes for an appealing interior is the seats which are part cloth and part leather.
 There is a strip along the centre which makes the seats look aerated, for lack of a better description.

 The design of the glove-compartment or ‘cubby-hole’ was also a bit odd.
 It is tiny, so tiny that the owner’s manual did not fit in and had to be kept in the side-door.

 One of the improvements that Peugeot focused on in their latest models is the technology.
 The i-Cockpit of the 308 Allure includes the Mirror Screen, which duplicates your smartphone on the vehicle’s touchscreen.
 It also has a Triple-Play system compatible with Apple CarPlay and Android Auto.

 The Peugeot 308 has also improved their safety features in the latest model.
-The 308 has extended driver assistance and some of the latest-generation systems.
+The 308 has extended driver assistance and some of the latest-generation safety systems.
 These include:

 - Driver attention alert